athomasq/athomasq.github.io/about.md

 You can also [email me].
 I enjoy getting email, and I try to read everything I receive, though I can't always promise a response.
 My philosophy here is essentially the [same](https://www.kalzumeus.com/standing-invitation) as Patrick McKenzie's.

-If you're a hedge fund looking for valuable data, if you have data that you want to find value in, or if you're a venture capitalist interested in data businesses, [email me].
+If you're a hedge fund looking for data, if you have data that you want to find value in, or if you're a venture capitalist interested in data businesses, [email me].

 I very occasionally invest small amounts in early-stage startups, especially when they intersect with the themes above.
 If you're a startup founder looking for either advice or investment, [email me].